ikhsanalatsary/ikhsanalatsary/README.md

 #### I'm Abdul Fattah Ikhsan

 I'm a software engineer at Wallex Technologies Pte Ltd. I'm correspondingly a freelance web developer and a course instructor.
-Nowadays, I live in Bekasi Regency, Indonesia.
+Currently, I live in Bekasi Regency, Indonesia.
 My interests range from technology to programming.
-They have become hobbies.
+They've become hobbies.
 Other hobbies are houseplants, entrepreneurship, and reading.
 If you want to get in touch, feel free to say hello through one of the social links below:
 - [instagram](https://www.instagram.com/ikhsan_dev/)
 - [twitter](https://twitter.com/abdfattahikhsan/)
 - [telegram](https://t.me/ikhsaan/)

 **PS:**
-- 😄 My nickname is Ikhsan or Mas Ikhsan
+- 😄 My nickname is Ikhsan or Mas Ikhsan.
-- 💬 Let's discuss some ideas
+- 💬 Let's discuss some ideas.
-- 👯 Let's make collaboration
+- 👯 Let's make collaboration.

 <!--
 **ikhsanalatsary/ikhsanalatsary** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.